ArthurDanjou/artsite/content/research.md

 My PhD at **CMAP, Ecole Polytechnique** starts in **November 2026**, continuing this line of work.
 I plan to explore:

-- **Byzantine robustness at scale** — aggregation rules that stay provably safe as clusters grow and decentralization increases.
+- **Byzantine robustness at scale**: aggregation rules that stay provably safe as clusters grow and decentralization increases.
-- **Formal verification for ML pipelines** — bridging worst-case guarantees and practical training.
+- **Formal verification for ML pipelines**: bridging worst-case guarantees and practical training.
-- **Safety-critical applications** — from federated learning to autonomous decision systems.
+- **Safety-critical applications**: from federated learning to autonomous decision systems.

 ---

 ## Talks

-I present my work whenever I get the chance — slides are linked when available.
+I present my work whenever I get the chance, and slides are linked when available.

 ::card{title="Byzantine Robustness in Distributed Learning" icon="i-ph-presentation-duotone"}
-**September 2026** — Internal Seminar, CMAP, Ecole Polytechnique.
+**September 2026**: Internal Seminar, CMAP, Ecole Polytechnique.
 Introducing the Krum framework and our adaptive threshold mechanisms for Byzantine-resilient aggregation.
 ::

 More talks and publications will appear here as my research progresses.